What to do with the returns cash

 Finally, state and local societies are often the backbone of records preservation.
 They’re the boots on the ground that are listening for the first rumblings of a public record type being threatened or an archives or library with budget or staffing issues.
 They’re the ones who know where the records are, and help us and guide us when we travel to see the originals.

 We need these societies to survive and to thrive.
-So here, updated for our 2020 returns cash, are links to state genealogical societies (or, where there isn’t a statewide genealogical society per se, to the state historical society* in that area) throughout the United States:
+So, to start with, here — updated for our 2021 returns cash — are links to state genealogical societies (or, where there isn’t a statewide genealogical society per se, to the state historical society* in that area) throughout the United States:

 |Arizona* (and see WVGS)||Maine||Oklahoma|

 On a national level in the United States, check out the National Genealogical Society and the Virtual Genealogical Association.
 Or check out the New England Historic Genealogical Society, a big regional society.

 And for links to societies in other countries and to the hundreds and indeed thousands of local genealogical societies that are working every day to preserve records in the small towns and out-of-the-way courthouses in places our ancestors called home, let me suggest Cyndi’s List and her societies categories.
 (By the way, donating to Cyndi’s List itself is something to consider too!)

 Any of these would greatly benefit from our returns cash… and membership would be a fine gift to ourselves.